-- a.
-Data sharing allowed when specifically provided by law, where the law authorizing the sharing provides adequate safeguards for data privacy and security, and where processing is proportionate to aim pursued. - b.
-Data Sharing in the Private Sector shall be allowed if the data subject consents to data sharing, provided that: - 1.
+- privacy and security, and processing adheres to principle of transparency, legitimate purpose and proportionality. - b.
+Data Sharing shall be allowed in the private sector if the data subject consents to data sharing, and the following conditions are complied with: - 1.
 Consent for data sharing shall be required even when the data is to be shared with an affiliate or mother company, or similar relationships; - 2.
-Data sharing for commercial purpose, including direct marketing, shall be covered by a data sharing agreement. - (a) The data sharing agreement should put in place adequate safeguards for data privacy and security, and uphold rights of data subjects. - (b) The data sharing agreement shall be subject to review of the Commission on its own initiative or upon complaint of data subject. - 3.
-The data subject shall be provided with the following information prior to collection or before data is shared: - (a) Identity of controllers and/or processors who will be given access to data; - (b) Purpose of data sharing; - (c) Categories of personal data concerned;
+Data sharing for commercial purposes, including direct marketing, shall be covered by a data sharing agreement. - (a) The data sharing agreement shall establish adequate safeguards for data privacy and security, and uphold rights of data subjects. - (b) The data sharing agreement shall be subject to review by the Commission, on its own initiative or upon complaint of data subject; - 3.
+The data subject shall be provided with the following information prior to collection or before data is shared: - (a) Identity of the personal information controllers or personal information processors that will be given access to the personal data; - (b) Purpose of data sharing; - (c) Categories of personal data concerned; - (d) Intended recipients or categories of recipients of the personal data; - (e) Existence of the rights of data subjects, including the right to access and correction, and the right to object; - (f) Other information that would sufficiently notify the data subject of the nature and extent of data sharing and the manner of processing. - 4.
+Further processing of shared data shall adhere to the data privacy principles laid down in the Act, these Rules, and other issuances of the Commission. - c.
+Data collected from parties other than the data subject for purpose of research shall be allowed when the personal data is publicly available, or has the consent of the data subject for purpose of research: Provided, that adequate safeguards are in place, and no decision directly affecting the data subject shall be made on the basis of the data collected or processed.
+The

-- (d) Intended recipients or categories of recipients of personal data; - (e) Existence of rights of data subjects, including right to access and correction, and right to object; - (f) Other information that would sufficiently notify the data subject of the nature and extent of data sharing and manner of processing. - 4.
-Further processing of shared data shall adhere to the data protection principles laid down in the Act, these Rules and other issuances of the Commission. - c.
-Data collected from parties other than the data subject for purpose of research shall be allowed when the personal data is publicly available, or has the consent of the data subject for purpose of research, provided that adequate safeguards are in place, and no decision directly affecting the data subject shall be made on the basis of the data collected or processed.
-Rights of the data subject shall be upheld without compromising research integrity. - d.
-Data Sharing in government agencies for purpose of a public function or provision of a public service shall be allowed provided the personal information controller sharing information under its control or custody with another personal information controller enters into a data sharing agreement, subject to requirements in the Act and these Rules for the security of sensitive personal information in government.
-Any further processing should put in place adequate safeguards for data privacy and security.
-The data sharing agreement shall be subject to review of the Commission on its own initiative or upon complaint of data subject.
+- rights of the data subject shall be upheld without compromising research integrity. - d.
+Data sharing between government agencies for the purpose of a public function or provision of a public service shall be covered a data sharing agreement. - 1.
+Any or all government agencies party to the agreement shall comply with the Act, these Rules, and all other issuances of the Commission, including putting in place adequate safeguards for data privacy and security. - 2.
+The data sharing agreement shall be subject to review of the Commission, on its own initiative or upon complaint of data subject.